ChaseLee21/Read-Me-File-Generator/README.md

   - [Tests](#tests)
   - [License](#license)
   ## Installation
   Must have node installed on your machine.
 I used Node 20 when developing.
+You will also need to install inquirer which is an npm package used to recieve user input.
+To do that follow the usage instructions below.
   ## Usage
   To use this project you have to have Node.js installed on your machine.
 Download the source code and create a new folder in the root of the source code called 'export'.
-This export folder is where the newly generated readme.md file will be created. run the command "node index.js" in the terminal to start the app.
+This export folder is where the newly generated readme.md file will be created.
+After that in a terminal run the command npm install to download the dependencies for the project.
+Once installed run the command "node index.js" in the terminal to start the app.
   ## Contribution
-  For this project I worked with two classmates Will Schickler and Shelby Hutchinson
+  For this project I worked with two classmates Will Schickler and Shelby Hutchinson.
   ## License
   https://opensource.org/licenses/MIT
   Copyright <YEAR> <COPYRIGHT HOLDER>